 So revered was Cyrus, that for centuries later, Persia’s male beauty standards were based on one’s resemblance to him.

 Scholars disagree on Cyrus’s fate.
 Herodotus claims he died fighting Tamyris of the Massagetai, a barbarian queen to the east.
 Other accounts claim he died peacefully in his capital.
 His tomb still stands in modern-day Iran.
 Though the inscription has faded away, Strabo recorded it saying:

 Passer-by, I am Cyrus, who gave the Persians an empire and was king of Asia.
 Begrudge me not, therefore, this monument.

-Xenophon’s ‘Cyropaedia’ depicts Cyrus an ideal ruler all others should emulate.
+Xenophon’s ‘Cyropaedia’ depicts Cyrus as an ideal ruler all others should emulate.
 Its fans included Alexander the Great, Julius Caesar, Machiavelli, Benjamin Franklin and Thomas Jefferson.

 Cyrus promoted religious freedom.
 Although likely Zoroastrian himself, he portrayed himself as chosen by the gods of all his subjects, be it Ahura Mazda, Marduk or Yahweh and patronised temples across his empire.
 Cyrus ended the Jews’ 70 year ‘Babylonian Exile’ and helped rebuild their temple in Jerusalem.
 Of this ‘Second Temple,’ only the Western Wall stands today and is the religion’s holiest site.
 The Persian king’s decrees ensured the Jews did not assimilate into mainstream Babylonian culture.
-Without Cyrus’s intervention, there might be no Judaism, and thus no Christianity or Islam today.
+Without Cyrus’s intervention, there might be no Judaism, no Christianity or Islam today.